jurraca/scribe/README.md

 ## README

+"_Traduttore, traditore_" - Italian saying

-Set of scripts to work AWS [Transcribe](https://docs.aws.amazon.com/transcribe/latest/dg/what-is-transcribe.html) and [Translate](https://aws.amazon.com/translate/).
-Nothing elaborate, just extending the basic examples from the docs.
+Set of scripts to work with AWS [Translate](https://aws.amazon.com/translate/) and [Transcribe](https://docs.aws.amazon.com/transcribe/latest/dg/what-is-transcribe.html).
+Some s3 wrappers are provided to work with batch file uploads and downloads.

+Machine-learning-generated translation has gotten quite good, especially in the last several years (as of 2022).
+In the realm of technical translation, we have the explicit goal to disseminate knowledge without losing technical correctness.
+Assuming the basic translation is satisfactory, the main problem is that the default model will fail to accurately translate highly specific technical terminology (for example, in cryptocurrency parlance: "fork", "cold storage", "uncle blocks").
+AWS has a feature which solves for this, [Custom Vocabularies](https://docs.aws.amazon.com/transcribe/latest/dg/how-vocabulary.html), effectively a CSV mapping of source language to target language referenced via S3.

-The goal is to provide a pipeline from audio to (global) text-based content from conferences, meetups, presentations, making it easier for organizers to intake and distribute their content worldwide.
-The goal is NOT to have a perfect transcript or translation, but to get 90% of the way there, for a human to clean up the mistakes, add formatting, and/or punctuation.
-I believe it's much better to provide a transcript that can be readily fixed by a native speaker than not provide one at all.
+More generally, I believe the workflow of (non-literary) translation should maximize automation on the front end, and leverage a community of native speakers to review the translation.
+The goal is NOT to generate a perfect transcript or translation via AWS, but to get 97% of the way there, for a human to clean up the mistakes, add formatting, and/or punctuation, and be the final arbiter of whether the translation is good enough for public release.
+This cuts the time necessary to produce a translation from days to hours or minutes without sacrificing quality.
+This approach was developed while considering how to translate [Chaincode Labs'](chaincode.com) [seminar material](https://chaincode.gitbook.io/seminars/) as well as the [btctranscripts](https://btctranscripts.com/) repository--a true gold mine which deserves to be translated and disseminated.

-The principal hurdle for transcriptions & translations is the field-specific and technical terminology.
-For this, one can build [Custom Vocabularies](https://docs.aws.amazon.com/transcribe/latest/dg/how-vocabulary.html) to tell Transcribe how to handle those terms, and Translate how to translate them.

-Transcribing from audio can be very slow, depending on the length of the audio clip and the bit rate.
-Use `ffmpeg` or a similar tool to resize the file and make it as small as possible.

-(The Transcribe module also offers a way transcribe from an audio stream which I didn't explore here.)

-#### Transcribe.py usage:

-- s3_bucket: the s3 bucket address for the audio to transcribe
-- job_name: a unique name for the transcription job
-- audio_format: 'wav', 'mp3', etc

-Usage:
-`python3 transcribe.py <s3_bucket> <job_name> <audio_format>`

 #### Translate.py usage:

+To start a basic translation of a local txt file, you'll need:
-- text filepath
+- the local text filepath
-- target language code: two-character code for the language you're translating into.
+- source and target language code: two-character code for the language you're translating from and into (eg: "en" "es").

-Optionally, you can specify the name (not filepath) of a Custom Terminology csv file hosted in your AWS account.
+Optionally, you can specify the S3 name (not filepath) of a Custom Terminology csv file hosted in your AWS account.

 Usage:
-`python3 translate.py <txt_file_path> <target_language> --custom <custom_vocab>`
+`python3 translate.py <txt_file_path> <source_language> <target_language> --custom <custom_vocab>`